lawrennd/old_talks/_governance/from-data-subject-to-data-citizen.md

 ---
 title: From Data Subject to Data Citizen
 abstract: >
-  Resolutely complementary to rop-down regulation, bottom-up data trusts aim to 'give a voice' to data subjects whose choices when it comes to data governance are often reduced to binary, ill-informed consent.
+  Resolutely complementary to top-down regulation, bottom-up data trusts aim to 'give a voice' to data subjects whose choices when it comes to data governance are often reduced to binary, ill-informed consent.
 While the rights granted by instruments like the GDPR can